-- where the Contractor is to design discrete part(s) of the works (Contractor's Designed Portion); - where the works are to be carried out in sections; - by both private and local authority employers. - 32 Price is based on lump sum with monthly interim payments unless otherwise stated. - 33 This contract requires the Employer through his professional consultants to provide at tender stage a set of drawings and bills of quantities which specify the works in terms of quality and quantity.
+- where the Contractor is to design discrete part(s) of the works (Contractor's Designed Portion); - where the works are to be carried out in sections; - by both private and local authority employers; - where provisions are required to cover named specialists. - 32 Price is based on lump sum with monthly interim payments unless otherwise stated. - 33 This contract requires the Employer through his professional consultants to provide at tender stage a set of drawings and bills of quantities which specify the works in terms of quality and quantity.
 The bills of quantities provide price data for the valuation of variations.
 The contract contains detailed conditions regulating the rights and obligations of the Employer and Contractor, the powers and duties of the Architect/Contract Administrator and the Quantity Surveyor, and the administrative procedures appropriate to situations that may arise with projects of a complex kind.
 Sub-contractors may be appointed with the written consent of the Architect/Contract Administrator, or selected from a list of three names.
-Provisions are included for advance payment, a retention bond, a bond for the payment of off-site materials and for third party rights or collateral warranties.
-The contract also includes three fluctuations options in a Schedule.
+There are provisions for the appointment of named specialists.
+Provisions are included for advance payment, a retention bond, a bond for the payment of off-site materials, a performance bond and/or parent company guarantee and for third party rights or collateral warranties.
+The contract includes provisions relating to BIM and for collaborative working and sustainability.